ModiaSim/Modia.jl/docs/src/tutorial/Tutorial.md

 Note, all examples in this tutorial can be executed with\
 `using Modia; include("$(Modia.path)/examples/Tutorial.jl")`

+Modeling of 3D components is explained in the [Modia3D Tutorial](https://modiasim.github.io/Modia3D.jl/stable/)

 !!! info
     Modia has an interface to various plot packages.
 A plot package can be either selected by setting `ENV["MODIA_PLOT"] = XXX`, for example in the `config/startup.jl`